Experienced personal finance writer

 Other factors that affect your warranty coverage for Tesla batteries include:

-Defaced or altered VIN or odometer (or alteration of other systems that makes it difficult to determine your Tesla’s VIN or actual mileage)
+Someone defaces or alters a VIN or odometer (or alteration of other systems that makes it difficult to determine your Tesla’s VIN or actual mileage).

-Vehicle labeled as rebuilt, salvage, reconstructed, dismantled, fire-damaged, flood-damaged, irreparable, or a total loss
+Your vehicle title shows the car as salvage, reconstructed, dismantled, fire-damaged, flood-damaged, irreparable, or a total loss.

 Additional Tesla warranty limitations